Deliver “Delight and Passion” to people

 Sustainable Initiatives

-The timber was selected in cooperation with the forestry association of Tome City, Miyagi Prefecture, and local species were used.
-Oak wood, which is generally difficult to distribute, is also used for fixtures and other items, contributing to forest circulation. construction and processing were carried out in cooperation with Tohoku region companies, and consideration was given to the use of local resources and the reduction of environmental impact, such as reducing energy consumption and carbon dioxide during transportation.
+The timber used was selected in collaboration with the forestry cooperative in Tome City, Miyagi Prefecture, to source local tree species.
+Even oak wood affected by oak wilt, which is generally difficult to distribute, was used for fixtures and other items, contributing to the forest cycle. construction and processing were carried out in cooperation with companies in the Tohoku region, taking into consideration the use of local resources and the reduction of environmental impact, such as energy consumption and carbon dioxide emissions during transportation.

 Use of wood for fittings and fixtures